kahunakv/kommander/README.md

     // Node will use a static discovery mechanism to find other nodes in the cluster. new StaticDiscovery([new("localhost:8002"), new("localhost:8003")]),

-    // Node will use a SQLite Write-Ahead Log (WAL) per partition for log persistence. new SqliteWAL(path: "./data", version: "v1"),
+    // Node will use a RocksDb Write-Ahead Log (WAL) per partition for log persistence. new RocksDbWAL(path: "./data", version: "v1"),

-    // Node will use HTTP Rest endpoints for communication with other nodes. new RestCommunication()
+    // Node will use gRPC endpoints for communication with other nodes. new GrpcCommunication()

     // Node will use a new HybridLogicalClock for timestamping log entries. new HybridLogicalClock(),